On this page | |

 The fourth input provides the collision geometry.
 Packed geometry is recognized and can be configured with the RBD Configure SOP to drive their behavior individually.
 Some pieces could be animated, some pieces set to deform, while others may be set to use spheres as geometry representation.

 The fifth input provides the guiding geometry.
 This can either be packed geometry or a mesh that can be split into various parts by connectivity which will can be packed into discreet pieces.
 If the simulation geometry isn’t packed, it will be converted to packed fragments internally for simulation.
-The RBD Configure SOP can be used to pack and set attributes on the simulation geometry and collision geometry to drive the various
+The RBD Configure SOP can be used to pack and set attributes on the simulation geometry and collision geometry to drive the various bullet objects' behavior.
+For more information, see the Guided simulations help page.

 Note

-attribute (if available else per connectivity) on the capture start frame and transformed onward.
+The guide geometry will use transformation matrices from its various pieces to drive the guided pieces.
+For packed objects, their intrinsic transforms are used.
+Unpacked geometry will be packed per name attribute (if available else per connectivity) on the capture start frame and transformed onward.
 A single deforming mesh as guide geometry will therefore need to first be broken up into various clusters in order to satisfy the requirements for guiding to work as expected.

 You can dive into the solver to add DOP nodes to apply special forces and other SOP Solvers.
 This feeds into the rigid body solver DOP’s pre-solve input and can be used to customize the behavior of the simulation and extend the node’s default capabilities.

-When adding impacts, the impact points are available via a named null OUT_IMPACT_POINTS
+When adding impacts, the impact points are available via a named null OUT_IMPACT_POINTS that can be retrieved with an object merge.

 Many visualizer options are available to get instant feedback on the simulation and the constraints to help tune constraint breaking thresholds.
 Additionally, a viewport inspector, accessible via a right-click context menu option in the viewport when the node state is active, allows you to inspect any particular primitive’s attributes by simply hovering over it.
+In order to get constraint information from the viewport inspector, set the RBD Bullet Solver SOP’s output for view flag to Constraint Geometry.

 Name attribute types

-attributes, the solver is unlikely to be able to reconcile this mismatch and will either fail completely or give you erroneous results.
+It’s very important that the RBD Bullet Solver SOP receives consistent name attribute types.
+If you mix point and primitive name attributes, the solver is unlikely to be able to reconcile this mismatch and will either fail completely or give you erroneous results.

-Always check the incoming geometry (by middle-clicking on the node) for a primitive name
+Always check the incoming geometry (by middle-clicking on the node) for a primitive name attribute.
+The only time you should see point name attributes is if you are dealing with Packed Fragments, in which case point name attributes are expected.

 The RBD Bullet Solver SOP attempts to find empty names on either points or prims and will assume the name from their counterpart.
 However, it’s best to avoid this case.